Collinear Points in Geometry (Definition & Examples)

 Non-collinear points in geometry

 Non-collinear points are a set of points that do not lie on the same line.
 Picture a sushi roll in front of you.
-A second skewer of food sitting next to ours would not have any points collinear with our skewer, since they are all on a different skewer or line.
+A second skewer of food sitting next to yours would not have any points collinear with your skewer, since they are all on a different skewer or line.

 Points must lie on the same line to have collinearity.
-If picture a right triangle with two points label on two different sides points L and R. If point L on the hypotenuse and point R on the base, then point L and point R are non-collinear
+If you picture a right triangle with two points labeled on two different sides, point L and point R: if point L is on the hypotenuse and point R is on the base, then point L and point R are non-collinear.

 Collinear points in geometry